janscience/adaptationprimer/lifac/README.md

 For quantifying the dynamics of adaptation the instantaneous firing rate is more suitable.
 Neural adaptation is a surathreshold phenomenon with limit cycle firing.
-Firing is characterized by the period of the limit cycle, i.e. the interspike intervals.
+Firing is characterized by the period of the limit cycle, i.e. the interspike intervals (Benda and Herz, 2003).

 From the spike times the instantaneous firing rate can be computed for each time given in a `time` array as follows: